dhis2/dhis2-docs-implementation/content/database_design/data-quality-03-analysis.md

 ##### Option 1 - Count of orgunits to which the data set(s) the data element is part of is assigned

 The first option is to use the assignment of the data set that the data element is part of as the basis for calculating completeness.
-This measure is quite similar to how the data set completeness (reporting rates) described above [LINK] works.
+This measure is quite similar to how the data set completeness (reporting rates) [described above works](#configuring-data-set-completeness).
 This option is relatively straightforward to configure, since the “expected reports” of a data set is available directly to use in indicator expressions.
 The main limitation of using the data set expected reports as the denominator for data element completeness is that it assumes that data set assignment is correct and kept up to date.

 To use this as a denominator, simply choose the _expected reports_ variable that is available when configuring the indicator denominator: